Planning simple camping trips is easy for minimalists but it is a bit more challenging for those with the “we might need this” mentality.

 - If this item serves no practical function, does it bring me overwhelming joy when it is at my campsite?

 Now, we’re going to do a camping basics 101 exercise so you can create your own minimal camping list.
+Start simplifying by using our FREE printable comprehensive camping gear checklist and RV tool kit checklist that discusses essential tools for RV camping, then move on to the gear you actually own.

 Categorize your camping items in one of three ways: